Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

   + Descriptive analyses of class and mortality in the cross-sectional 1986-2018 NHIS with mortality follow-up through the end of 2019.
 <br>
 * Coding of classes:
-  + Incorporated business owners are those who are self-employed in an incorporated business
+  + Incorporated business owners are those who are self-employed in an incorporated business.
-  + Unincorporated business owners are those who are self-employed in an unincorporated business or working without pay in a family business/farm (very few in the latter)
+  + Unincorporated business owners are those who are self-employed in an unincorporated business or working without pay in a family business/farm (very few in the latter).
-  + Managers (mgrs) are those who are not self-employed but who are employed and who have an executive, administrative, or managerial occupation
+  + Managers (mgrs) are those who are not self-employed but who are employed and who have an executive, administrative, or managerial occupation.
-  + Workers (wrks) are those who are unemployed/"not employed" OR who are employed but do not have an executive, administrative, or managerial occupation
+  + Workers (wrks) are those who are unemployed/"not employed" OR who are employed but do not have an executive, administrative, or managerial occupation.
-  + Not in the labor force (NLFs) are those who are "not in the labor force"
+  + Not in the labor force (NLFs) are those who are "not in the labor force" .
 <br>